As a microservices developer and architect, you’re asked to problem-solve a few specific pain points:

 A service mesh is a dedicated infrastructure layer that decouples some of the critical operational tasks of a distributed application from its business logic.
 Large-scale, Kubernetes-hosted microservice applications are natural candidates for service meshes due to their complex requirements of inter-services communication (e.g., retries, timeouts, traffic splitting), observability (e.g., metrics, logs, traces), and security features (e.g., authentication, authorization, encryption).
 Service meshes can offload many operational concerns of the Kubernetes cluster, leaving the developers to focus on business logic.

 However, despite the benefits, service meshes come with their own challenges.
 As you saw, complexity, resource consumption, cost, extra network hops, and debugging are some of those concerns.
 You’ll have to take these into consideration when re-architecting your application to include a service mesh.
 Also, different vendors’ products have different sets of features and complexities.
 Some are simpler than others.
-Some, despite having less features, may have a lot less maintenance overhead.
+Some, despite having fewer features, may have a lot less maintenance overhead.